 - Website.
 MDU Resources' website contains postings of all positions within the corporation that are available to external applicants.
 Anyone with internet access can view and apply for available positions. - Social media.
 Available positions are posted through various social media tools, such as Facebook, LinkedIn and Twitter. - Job service organizations.
-Job opportunities are posted through various state job service organizations and our companies use CIRCA to ensure postings are distributed to diverse agencies across our operating footprint. - Associations.
+Job opportunities are posted through various state job service organizations.
+MDU Resources' companies also use CIRCA to ensure postings are distributed to diverse agencies across our operating footprint. - Associations.
 Partnerships with disability, veteran, female, LGBTQ and minority professional associations are used in sourcing job candidates. - Colleges.
 Partnerships and relationships with colleges and technical schools are developed to hire students and promote knowledge of the corporation.
-Company representatives meet with career placement personnel, department heads and student clubs. - Career fairs.
-Company representatives attend career fairs to promote the company and seek applicants for open positions. - Advertising.
-Ads for open positions are posted online and placed in print media, including magazines and city newspapers.

-• Employee referrals.
-For hard-to-fill positions, the company offers a referral program through which employees may receive a bonus upon the new hire's successful completion of an introductory period.
+Our company representatives meet with career placement personnel, department heads and student clubs. - Career fairs.
+Our company representatives attend career fairs to promote the company and seek applicants for open positions. - Advertising.
+We post ads for open positions online and in print media, including magazines and city newspapers. - Employee referrals.
+The company offers a referral program through which employees may receive a bonus upon the new hire's successful completion of an introductory period.